MateuszKubuszok/JAppJUp/Readmes/README.LIBRARY.md

 Documentation and examples of usage
 -----------

-Documentation can be generated with tools such as Javadow or Doxygen.
+Documentation can be generated with tools such as Javadoc or Doxygen.
 Also IDE such as Eclipse or Netbeans will provide code completion and documentation making usage of library easier.